mschlupp/TestingArea/Tutorials/R/README.md

 Run
 `conda install -c r r`

-## Getting the R Kernel for the notebookds
+## Getting the R Kernel for the notebooks
 I'll use Ubuntu 16.04 for this setup.

 - Follow [Instructions](http://irkernel.github.io/installation/#linux-panel).
 - However, don't use the R terminal command `install.packages(c(...))`
-- Instead use e.g. `conda install -c r r-rzmq` (equivalent commands for the other requisites).
+- Instead use e.g. `conda install -c r r-rzmq` (equivalent commands for the other required packages).
 - Install IRkernel with
 ```
 R